tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/config.md

 # Config

 ### KSqlDbContextOptionsBuilder.ReplaceHttpClient
-In cases when you would like to provide your own or 3rd party `HttpMessageHandlers` you can do it like in the bellow example:
+If you want to use your own or third-party `HttpMessageHandlers`, you can achieve this by following the example below:
 ```C#
 using System;
 using System.Threading.Tasks;